 Germany promises to probe audit regulator's Wirecard dealings

-As head of audit regulator APAS, Ralf Bose was responsible for regulating EY, which audited Wirecard's accounts for years until it collapsed following the discovery of a 1.9 billion euro ($2.30 billion) hole in its accounts.
+As head of audit regulator APAS, Ralf Bose was responsible for regulating EY, which audited Wirecard's accounts for years until the company collapsed following the discovery of a 1.9 billion euro ($2.3 billion) hole in its accounts.

+He pledged the matter would be "intensively" examined and said authorities would check if the rules had been followed.

-Bose told a parliamentary committee that he had dealt in Wirecard shares shortly before its collapse, according to attendees of the closed door meeting.
+Bose told a parliamentary committee on Thursday that he had dealt in Wirecard shares shortly before its collapse, according to attendees of the closed-door meeting.
+He said he bought shares on Apr.
+28 and sold them on May 20.

+APAS declined to comment and said Bose was not available for comment.

+Germany's financial regulator BaFin is looking into the matter, a spokeswoman said.
+It is not yet clear that an official investigation would be launched, she added.

-The matter has become an embarrassment for officials and authorities, who have been charged with failing to monitor with sufficient rigour a $28 billion euro company that many had believed was a rare German digital champion.
+The Wirecard case has become an embarrassment for officials and authorities, who have been accused of failing to sufficiently monitor the $28 billion company, which many had believed was a rare German digital champion.

 ($1 = 0.8252 euros)

-(Reporting by Christian Kraemer; writing by Thomas Escritt; Editing by Simon Cameron-Moore)
+(Reporting by Christian Kraemer, Patricia Uhlig, and Hans Seidenstuecker; writing by Thomas Escritt and Tom Sims; Editing by Simon Cameron-Moore and Pravin Char)

 ((berlin.newsroom(at)thomsonreuters.com; +49 30 2201 33599;))